shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Our claws are sharp, yes, but…” Fisher grimaced.
 “They dull easily.
 You don’t want to leave them out like that.”
 He pointed to ‘Nic’s claws scraping on the rocks.

 ‘Nic nodded.
 She took her other hand off her face and used it to push a claw digit into her hand.
 First she tried downwards, as if the claws worked on a sliding mechanism.
 Then she tried folding them in towards her palm.
-She winced in pain, and stopped.
+She winced in pain and stopped.

 Fisher watched with a sheepish grin.
 “No, you see, like this.”
-He held out his hand, and flexed his claws in and out.
+He held out his hand and flexed his claws in and out.
 They flipped out of the back of his hand into position, then flipped backwards back into the back of his hand.
 The motion was very snappy and happened in the blink of an eye.
 He tried to slow it down.
 “Huh.
 I never realized that.”
 We flexed them in and out again.
 “I can’t do it slowly, only fast.”

 ‘Nic watched thoughtfully.
 She held a claw with her other hand and flipped it back into safety.
 One by one, she manually retracted each of her claws.